 Model United Nations (MUN) is based on the activities of the United Nations.
 Students take on the role of diplomats from countries all over the world as they discuss and debate significant global events and crises.
 During a typical conference, participants work together to propose solutions to some of the world’s most pressing problems.
 And there is no better place to do MUN than in the Nation’s Capital.

 WAU has the only Model United Nations program among Seventh-day Adventist colleges and it is run through the Honors College!
 Our students not only participate in MUN programming on campus, but they help run MUN conferences — we call it CAPITALMUN — for high school students each year.
 At CAPITALMUN our students plan the conference, lead the debates and Chairs, and run the conference as MUN Secretary Generals and Deputy Secretary Generals.
-In 2021, for the first time, WAU students will participate in the National Model United Nations Conference, Washington D.C. on November 5-7.
-WAU will represent the country of BELGIUM at the conference.
+But we also have MUN for our own university students.
+In 2021, for the first time, WAU students participated in the National Model United Nations Conference, Washington D.C. on November 5-7.
+WAU represented the country of BELGIUM at the conference.

 MUN students learn strategies and methods that help them become confident, successful delegates.
 The exciting part is that these are often the same strategies and methods used by confident, successful students.
 While MUN obviously creates broader and deeper understanding of diplomacy, international relations, and current events, it also develops important transferable skills including public speaking, active listening, critical thinking, analysis, technical writing, and many more.